youssef-Ehab/HR_Manager-soap-rest/README.md

 # HR Management System

-This project is a Human Resources Management System implemented in Java using Maven for dependency management.
+This project is a Human Resources Management System implemented in Java using Maven for dependency management , RESTful APIs and SOAP APIs.

 ## About the Project
 This project acts as a system for HR management that implements various implementations that helps them for their daily work.